kassane/rust-ffi-omnibus/README.md

-# The Rust FFI Omnibus
+# The Rust FFI Omnibus - Fork

 Visit [the site][omnibus].